-For the purposes of Tranches (as defined below) of Notes solely offered and sold by the Issuer and/or the Dealers in bearer form or registered form outside the United States to non-U.S. persons in reliance on Regulation S, and if so specified in the relevant Final Terms, the Issuer will together with Banque Internationale à Luxembourg SA (the 'Non-U.S. Paying Agent'), enter into an agency agreement on substantially the same terms as set out in the Agency Agreement concluded between the Issuer and Citibank N.A.
-If a Non-U.S. Paying Agent is indicated in the Final Terms in connection with an issue of a Tranche of Notes that is only offered and sold by the Issuer and/or Dealers outside the United States to non-U.S. persons in reliance on Regulation S, all references in the Terms and Conditions of the Notes and the Base Prospectus to the 'Principal Paying Agent' shall, so far as the context permits, be construed as references to the Non-U.S. Paying Agent.
+Any Tranche of Notes and the Receipts (as defined below) and Coupons (as defined below) solely offered and sold by the Issuer and/or the Dealers in bearer form outside the United States to non-U.S. persons in reliance on Regulation S, and if so specified in the applicable Final Terms, have the benefit of an amended and restated agency agreement dated 28 April 2014 entered into between the Issuer and Banque Internationale à Luxembourg (as further amended and/or supplemented and/or restated from time to time, the 'Non-U.S. Agency Agreement').
+If the Non-U.S. Paying Agent is specified in the Final Terms in connection with an issue of a Tranche of Notes in bearer form that is only offered and sold by the Issuer and/or Dealers outside the United States to non-U.S. persons in reliance on Regulation S, all references in the Terms and Conditions of the Notes and the Base Prospectus to the Principal Paying Agent shall, so far as the context permits, be construed as references to the Non-U.S. Paying Agent.